veebch/thedailygrind/README.md

 - Controller: Rotaty Encoder switch
 - Wires, lots of wires

+The connection pins for all of the parts interfacing with the Pico are within the code.

 # Install

 Once you've installed Micropython on the Pico.
 Clone this repsitory onto your computer: